needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

 Interactables are objects in a Scene that an Interactor can hover, select, and activate.
 By default, all Interactables can be affected by all Interactors.
 You can change this behavior by grouping Interactors and Interactables into complementary Interaction Managers.
 The Interactable defines the behavior of Hover, Select, and Activate.
 The same Interactor might be able to pick up and throw a ball, shoot a gun, or press a 3D button on a keypad.

 #### Interaction Manager
 The Interaction Manager acts as an intermediary between Interactors and Interactables.
 You can have multiple Interaction Managers, each with their own valid set of Interactors and Interactables.
-On `Awake`, both Interactors and Interactables register with the first found Interaction Manager, unless you already assigned them a specific Interaction Manager in the Inspector.
+On `OnEnable`, both Interactors and Interactables register with the first found Interaction Manager, unless you already assigned them a specific Interaction Manager in the Inspector.
+On `OnDisable`, both Interactors and Interactables unregister from the Interaction Manager they are registered with.
 The collection of loaded Scenes needs to have at least one Interaction Manager for the system to work.

 #### Controllers
 The XR Controller component provides a way to abstract input data and translate it into Interaction states, notably for selection and activation.
 Position, Rotation, Selection, and Activation events are bound via input actions to a specific device's controls, which Interactors then query.